yatush/cyd-tiled-display/README.md

 ## device_base.yaml
 The yaml file that contains all the common definitions to all displays.
 Each display will need to define a yaml file that will "include" the device_base.yaml file.
 This file also points to the header files that contain parts of the implementation.
+### Important
+> We're not using the clear screen before each frame is rendered, because it takes quite a few milliseconds.
+We actually overrite the last actions we had in black.
+This is done in a bit of a hacky way, please pay attention that any drawing function you add should have this capability.
+Look at other functions for reference, and pay attention that the actual color change happens in the display overriding functions in the utils file.

 ## view.h
 Represents a collection of screens and manages the active screen.
 There is a single view to the display.